kulkarniijayesh/Chrome-Slack-Bot/README.md

 A linux box can be connected to a display and it would be awesome to play youtube videos on chrome browser of this linux box.
 And this would in-turn require some basic interaction with videos as well like play, pause, move to next video etc.

 Pre-requisites:
-1. Install google-chrome, pip, python3, pip
+1. Install google-chrome, pip, python3
 2. Create a new slack bot and get token for this bot

 Installation Steps: